vghpe/vghpe.github.io/content/home/_index.md

 date: 2026-01-27
 ---

-Welcome!
-I've designed games professionally for 15 years and currently live in Gothenburg.
-I'm keenly interested in creative craft, and these docs contain **tools**, **prototypes**, and **essays** on design theory.
+**Welcome!** I've designed games professionally for 15 years and currently live in Gothenburg.
+These docs are creative musings, sketches, and writing about design and making things.

+If you're a local creative curious about games, or interested in collaborating on something different, **say hi.**

-For more about me, including my portfolio and [résumé](/resume/Henrik_Pettersson_Resume.pdf) from my work in the games industry, see the [About](/about/) page.
+For more info on me, see the [About](/about/) page.